News from the Joint Board

 II.
 Information for Enrolled Actuaries Returning to Active Status from Inactive Status:

-If you were not eligible to use the “11-” prefix, you must satisfy an increased CPE hours requirement, as well as a pension actuarial experience requirement, to apply for return to active status for the period ending March 31, 2017.
+If you were not eligible to use the “14-” prefix, you must satisfy an increased CPE hours requirement, as well as a pension actuarial experience requirement, to apply for return to active status for the period ending March 31, 2020.
 These requirements are set forth at section 901.11(l)(7)(ii) of the Joint Board regulations.
-You must apply for reinstatement to active status by December 31, 2016, to avoid the additional requirements for reinstatement in the following cycle.
+You must apply for reinstatement to active status by December 31, 2019, to avoid the additional requirements for reinstatement in the following cycle – or to avoid termination of your enrollment, if you are in your third inactive cycle.
 After you have satisfied these requirements:

 - Complete Schedule A (from Form 5434).
-Complete a separate Schedule A for each employer within the applicable period specified under section 901.11(l)(7)(ii).
+Complete a separate Schedule A for each employer within the applicable period specified under section 901.11(l)(7)(ii) or (iii), as applicable.
 You should report only experience that you believe will qualify as responsible pension actuarial experience (not merely responsible actuarial experience).
 The individual(s) asked to certify your responsible pension actuarial experience must meet the requirements of section 901.1(j).